getzep/graphiti/README.md

 ## Status and Roadmap

-wip, but endavour to not break API.

 graphiti is under active development.
-Areas we're actively working on:
+We aim to maintain API stability while working on:

-- performance and scalability
+- Improving performance and scalability
-- search improvements
+- Achieving good performance with different LLM and embedding models
+- Creating a dedicated embedder interface
+- Supporting custom graph schemas:
+  - Allow developers to provide their own defined node and edge classes when ingesting episodes
+  - Enable more flexible knowledge representation tailored to specific use cases
-- node CRUD
+- Implementing node and edge CRUD operations

-TODO: expand on the above.
-Include ROADMAP
+- Enhancing retrieval capabilities with more robust and configurable options
+- Expanding test coverage to ensure reliability and catch edge cases

-Latency scales sublinearly with graph size, with a cap
+Latency currently scales sublinearly with graph size, with an upper limit.

+For the latest updates, check the GitHub repository and release notes.

 ## Contributing